Skip to content

 Qwiic Connector

 The Qwiic connector works with SparkFun's Qwiic ecosystem of sensors that communicate over I2C.
 This is a two-wire communication protocol that works with a large variety of sensors and other electronics.
-With this, you can customize the XRP Kit to add things like environmental sensing, OLED screens, data logging, and more!
+With this, you can customize the XRP Kit - Beta to add things like environmental sensing, OLED screens, data logging, and more!

 Extra Connector

 The Extra connector has pins for both power and ground as well as pins that connect to the Pico W's GPIO28 and GPIO22.
-Note, these pins are shared with other functionality on the XRP Controller Board.
+Note, these pins are shared with other functionality on the XRP Controller - Beta.
 GPIO28 is shared with the VIN Measure pin which lets you measure the voltage level on VIN so you can monitor the remaining battery charge.
 GPIO22 is shared with the User Button.
 Both pins' primary functions can be disabled with the solder jumpers, refer to the Solder Jumpers section below for more information.

 Buttons

-The Controller Board has three push buttons labeled USER, RESET, and BOOTSEL (on the Pico W).
+The XRP Controller - Beta has three push buttons labeled USER, RESET, and BOOTSEL (on the Pico W).
 The USER button connects to GPIO22 on the Pico W which allows it to be programmed for various purposes.
 The RESET button does just what its name suggests and resets the entire board when pressed.
 This can help to reboot the robot or to restart a sequence you want the Robotics Kit to perform.
 Holding the BOOTSEL button either when plugging in a USB cable or when pressing the RESET button sets the Pico W to behave as a mass storage device when connected to a computer for uploading firmware.

 Photo highlighting buttons.